 What is a default KiwiSaver scheme?

 There are a number of default scheme providers that have been selected by the government based on factors including:

-- BT Funds
+- BT Funds (Westpac)

 Should you remain enrolled in a default scheme?